Needle Sticks and Exposure

 - Wash the exposed area and perform basic first aid

-- Notify your supervisor – resident or faculty – of the occurrence and that you are leaving the service to seek care immediately.
+- Notify your supervisor – resident or faculty – of the occurrence and that you are leaving to seek care immediately.

 - Get evaluated immediately: it is extremely important to receive counseling regarding the risk of acquiring a communicable disease.
 If indicated, prophylaxis should be started right away, usually within one hour.

-- Go to Occupational and Environmental Medicine (DOB 7; On-Call Beeper 3580) during working hours or the BMC Emergency Department after hours and on weekends
+BMC’s Occupational Health clinic during working hours or the BMC Emergency Department after hours and on weekends

 - Tell the receptionist you have had an unprotected exposure (needle stick), and you will be fast-tracked into the clinic.